zapier/visual-builder/docs/_manage/integration-performance/user-feedback.md

 ![Changelog Form with Issues](https://cdn.zappy.app/8afba17ecfb25faf6b87597e2cd54387.png)

 - You can also request issues to be closed manually by updating their statuses to `Done`.
-Make sure updates are deployed and promoted to the lastest version of your integration before marking issues as `Done`, as it will be reviewed by a Zapier support member.
+Make sure updates are promoted to the latest version of your integration, and users are migrated if possible before marking issues before marking issues as `Done`, as it will be reviewed by a Zapier support member.
 See the [`Utilizing issue statuses` section](https://platform.zapier.com/manage/user-feedback#utilizing-issue-statuses) below for more details and best practices.

 ## 4. Consider Zapier Issue Manager